-We designed our Pixie Cup Slim especially for women with a tilted uterus or a low cervix.
-It’s a smaller size and is made with a softer material, which many people find more comfortable when wearing it lower in the vaginal canal.
+We designed our Pixie Cup Slim especially for women with a tilted uterus.
+It is more of a slim shape than the Classic Pixie Cup and is made with a softer material, which many people find more comfortable when wearing it lower in the vaginal canal.

 Can a tilted uterus cause problems with using a menstrual cup?